- Players, Cards and Deal

 There are at least two other types of card game called 31:

 - the draw and discard game 31, also known in the USA as Scat and in Britain as Ride the Bus, which is like the game on this page, except that cards are not swapped with a central pool, but are drawn from a stock or discard pile as in rummy;

 - the Greek banking game 31, which is similar to 21 except that the object is to draw cards adding as near as possible to 31 without exceeding it.

-The description of Schwimmen was based on an article posted to rec.games.playing-cards by Christian Moeller.
+The first version of this description of Schwimmen was based on an article posted to rec.games.playing-cards by Christian Moeller.
 Several readers have since contributed other versions of the game from various countries.

 Players, Cards and Deal

 This game will work with from 2 to 8 players.
 First of all everybody is given an equal number of chips (the more chips, the longer the game will last - 3 each is reasonable).

 You need a normal 32-card deck (7-10, J, Q, K, A) which can be made if necessary by stripping the low cards (2-6) from a standard 52 card deck.
 The cards have values as follows: